novasecuritynz/site/_posts/2025-05-20-how-a-simple-in-app-link-led-to-account-takeover-nz-pen-test-case-study.md

 ### In-app message links: handy but comes with hidden risks

-In order to make user's web browser login flow seamless, many mobile apps opt-in somthing that we call "session attachment" design, that when a user clicks a link inside the mobile app, the mobile app would either generate an access token or directly attach any authentication tokens to the Cookies header to the web requests.
-This is handy because this would save developers time to integrate with a new login flow such as OAuth or SAML.
+To streamline the browser login flow, many mobile apps adopt what we call a "session attachment" design.
+When a user clicks a link inside the app, it either generates an access token or automatically attaches existing authentication tokens to the Cookie header of the web request.
+This approach is handy, as it saves developers from having to integrate separate login flows like OAuth or SAML.
+But when things go wrong, this could bring security risks to end users.

-Typically, the app restricts these links to trusted domains owned by the service provider.
+Additionally, mobile apps with "session attachment" designs would restricts these "session attachment" to trusted domains only, for obvious reasons since user's session data should kept private and safe.

 ### What Went Wrong

-- The application accepted only links that matched `acme.com` or its sub-domains.
+- The application only accepted links matching `acme.com` or its subdomains.
-- Validation relied solely on a regular-expression check
+- Validation was done locally using a regular expression.
+If a link passed the check, the app opened it in a special in-app browser with the user’s session attached, otherwise it used the default browser without any session data.
-- Attackers registered visually similar domains such as `acme.ai`, which satisfied the regex test.
+- Attackers registered lookalike domains with different root domains, such as `acme.ai`, that still passed the regex check.
-- When a user tapped the crafted link, the app dutifully attached the active session cookie to the outbound request, handing control to the attacker.
+- When a user clicked the crafted link, the app sent the session cookie along with the request to the attacker controlled server, allowing the attacker to fully impersonate the user.

-A regular expression alone cannot guarantee domain authenticity.
-Without added checks, session data becomes an easy target.

 ---

 ## Business Impact

-- **Account Takeover**: An attacker acquires the same privileges as the victim—viewing personal data, initiating transactions, or changing security settings.
+- **Account Takeover**: An attacker gains the same privileges as the victim, including access to personal data and sensitive personally identifiable information (PII).
-- **Regulatory Exposure**: Under the New Zealand Privacy Act, such breaches require mandatory reporting and may incur penalties.
+- **Regulatory Exposure**: Under the New Zealand Privacy Act and similar laws in other jurisdictions, such breaches require mandatory reporting and may result in financial penalties.
-- **Reputation Risk**: Customers can lose confidence quickly when security controls appear brittle.
+- **Reputation Risk**: Customers may lose trust when a company’s security controls appear insufficient.

 ---

 ## Why Ongoing Penetration Testing Matters

-Mobile ecosystems evolve rapidly—new OS releases, SDK updates, and attack techniques surface every month.
+Mobile ecosystems evolve rapidly, including new OS releases, SDK updates, and attack techniques surface every month.
 A one-off audit cannot keep pace with this change.

 Regular, methodical penetration tests: